Introduction

 Even though Can’t Wait to Learn is game-based and created with the help of children, children will maintain their (educational) level since government-approved curricula are the basis of the program.
 Children can not only keep up their academic outcomes, but also positively impact their social and emotional wellbeing.

 The Ukraine war did not only affect the children´s education, but affected them in many more ways.
 Especially those on the run from the war.
 Being on the run and everything they go thru is anything but easy.
 All this stagnates their development and has a negative impact on them physically, mentally and psychosocial.
 That is where War Child, in collaboration with Save the Children and UNICEF Netherlands, steps up with: TeamUp.
 Through sports, games and movement activities they provide the refugee children (6-18 years) social and emotional support and stability.
-To help these children who came here to The Netherlands we donated € 50,000 to the War Child TeamUp program.
+To help these children who came here to The Netherlands, in 2022, we donated € 50,000 to the War Child TeamUp program.

 Christmas gathering for employees from Ukraine